MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 1. Failure data from life testing, often of large numbers of devices over long periods.
 Such testing may be done by the manufacturer in-house, or in field testing of early deployments, or by consumers who use large numbers of devices and track failures carefully.
 1. Failure data from accelerated life testing.
 It is often assumed that operation under high temperature or thermal cycling or high speeds or other stress conditions will cause devices to fail predictably prematurely.
 For some classes of devices, accelerated life testing has proved to be useful and accurate.
 1. Failure data from warranty failures returned during a service period.
 This may be assessed by the manufacturer or by users of large numbers of devices.

+Most non-marketing literature considers MTBF estimates from manufacturers to be exaggerated considerably, by factors of three or four at best.
+The annual failure rates of disk drives in large collections of drives are much higher than would be expected based on published MTBF estimates of 1E6 hours or more.  [citations]

 Even if we understood the source and accuracy of stated MTTF estimates for disk drives, we would still not have information about individual sector failures within a drive that cause document failures, nor the relative frequencies of sector failures versus drive failures.